-TASK DESCRIPTION TYPICAL TIMEFRAME Funding Award MaineDOT or a Metropolitan Planning Organization (MPO) awards funding.
+TASK DESCRIPTION TYPICAL TIMEFRAME Funding Award A project is awarded federal/state funding, with local match approved.
 Award is made 6 to 9 months after an application is received.
-Agreement Municipality and MaineDOT sign agreement.
+Agreement Municipality and MaineDOT sign a project agreement.
 Agreement is executed after a project is placed in federal STIP or MaineDOT Work Plan.
 Kickoff Municipality and MaineDOT review budget, schedule and requirements.
 Parties hold kickoff meeting once agreement is signed.
 Consultant Selection Municipality hires design consultant - if a consultant will be used.
 It can take 2-3 months from kickoff to solicit proposals, score them and negotiate a contract.
-Preliminary Engineering Preliminary Design Report Milestone Plan Impacts Complete Milestone PE may take from 9 months to as many as 18 to 24 months from kickoff, based on scope.
+Preliminary Engineering Preliminary Design Report MilestonePlan Impacts Complete Milestone PE may take from 9 months to as many as 18 to 24 months from kickoff, based on scope.
 Environmental Review Consists of reviews for impacts to natural and cultural resources, as mandated by the National Environmental Policy Act (NEPA) NEPA may take 3 to 9 months from Plan Impacts Complete.
 Right of Way Map impacts, research titles, perform appraisals, review appraisals, negotiate with owners, and acquire rights.
 Process takes 10-12 months.
 No negotiating with owners until NEPA is completed.
 Final PS&E Municipality sends to MaineDOT the final design plans, specifications and cost estimate (PS&E) for review and comment.
 Projects typically reach PS&E within 3 years after kickoff - or longer if there is Right of Way.
 Advertise After receiving MaineDOT's authorization, a municipality solicits for construction bids.
-A 3-week advertise period is standard, after authorization.
+A 3-week bidding period is standard, after authorization.
 Contract Award Municipality awards a contract to the lowest responsive and responsible bidder.
 Municipality has 30 days after bid opening to award a contract.
 Construction This stage consists of construction, inspection, and materials testing.
 Duration will vary, depending on the complexity of a project.
 Completion MaineDOT, Municipality and contractor walk the project and develop a "punch list" of items that must be addressed before the project is formally accepted as complete.
-Final inspection should occur upon completion of work.
-MaineDOT requires a minimum notice of 2 weeks.
+Final walk-through should occur upon project completion, with notice of at least 2 weeks.
 Closeout MaineDOT reconciles costs, including local share of MaineDOT's charges if applicable.
 Municipality submits final invoice.
 Records must be kept for a minimum of 3 years after payment of final invoice.